 While still holding true to its founding principles of being an agricultural and educational exhibition, the State Fair has developed into one of Tennessee’s premier family attractions providing wholesome fun for all ages.

 If you haven’t attended the Tennessee State Fair recently, there will be no better opportunity than this year.
-Win yourself a Teddy bear, ride the giant Ferris wheel, let your kids pet a fuzzy lamb, see all the intricately handmade wares in the Creative Arts buidling, and sit-in on the judging of the state’s best apple pie.
+Win yourself a Teddy bear, ride the giant Ferris wheel, let your kids pet a fuzzy lamb, see all the intricately handmade wares in the Creative Arts building, and sit-in on the judging of the state’s best apple pie.
 You’ll be one of more than 100,000 enjoying the fun.

 Tennessee State Fair Association March and Two Step